Schlaf bei Hunden – warum er so wichtig ist und was du wissen solltest

 The duration depends on various factors:

-• Activity: Very active dogs that learn or work a lot (e.g. service dogs) allow themselves longer periods of deep sleep.
+• Activity: Very active dogs that learn or work a lot (e.g., service dogs) allow themselves longer periods of deep sleep.

-• Character: Some dogs are real “chillers,” others are always on the ball – this is also reflected in their sleeping behavior.
+• Character: Some dogs are real "chillers", others are always on the ball – this is also reflected in their sleeping behavior.

-Sleeping places: Where dogs like to rest
+Sleeping places: Where dogs prefer to rest

-Contact lying – proximity creates security
+Contact lying – closeness creates security

 Dogs dream – what happens during sleep

-What’s particularly exciting is that puppies dream significantly more and more intensely because they have to process so many new impressions every day.
+Particularly interesting: Puppies dream significantly more and more intensely because they have to process so many new impressions every day.

 Why sleep is so important